-To establish a donor-advised fund, you can donate either cash or non-cash assets (securities and mutual funds, RRSP’s and RRIF’s, life insurance proceeds, bequests, other capital holdings) to CNCF with a market value of at least $25,000.
+To establish a donor-advised fund, you can donate either cash or non-cash assets (securities and mutual funds, RRSP’s and RRIF’s, life insurance proceeds, bequests, other capital holdings) to CNCF.
 Additional contributions can be made at any time.

-Donors most often choose the option to have their own financial advisor manage the money in their donor-advised fund on CNCF’s behalf, requiring a minimum balance of $25,000.
+Donors most often choose the option to have their own financial advisor manage the money in their donor-advised fund on CNCF’s behalf, recommending a minimum balance of $50,000.
 When donors desire to hold their donation for a time before distributing it to charities of their choice, the investment is held in a professionally managed portfolio of bonds, stocks and cash.
-When a donor has indicated that they would like their fund distributed to charities in a shorter timeframe, the fund is held in interest earning savings accounts.
+When a donor has indicated that they would like their fund distributed to charities in a shorter timeframe, the fund may be held in interest earning savings accounts.

-CNCF also manages a pool of investments for those who prefer not to have their own fund managers.
+CNCF also has a pool of managed investments for those who prefer not to recommend their own investment manager.

-Your original donation to CNCF will be receipted.
-Therefore, you will not receive a charitable tax receipt for distributions made from your fund.
-If you receive one from the charity you recommended a grant to, you are unable to use it.
+The original contribution to CNCF is eligible for an official donation receipt.
+There are no further official tax forms for distributions from your fund.
+If you receive one in error from the charity you recommended a grant to, it cannot be used.

-Yes, gifts of publicly-traded securities (stocks, income trust units, bonds, and mutual fund units) are exempt from capital gains tax when transferred to a registered charity.
+Yes, gifts of publicly-traded securities (stocks, income trust units, bonds, and mutual fund units) may be exempt from capital gains tax when transferred in-kind to a registered charity.
 This is one of the most tax effective ways to make a charitable donation.

 Some reasons might be: